Installing Heat Recovery System Cost

 Building Regulations & Planning Permission for a Heat Recovery System Installation

-Building Regulations Part E (Soundproofing and MVHR)
+Building Regulations Part E (Soundproofing an MVHR System)

 According to the regulations, "rooms for residential purposes shall be developed and constructed so that they offer reasonable resistance to sound from other parts of the building."